Saving money for a car

 Set up a regular payment (direct debit or standing order) to automatically transfer a set amount into your savings each month.

-Get this show on the road!
 You’ll want to earmark these savings especially for your car.
-Maybe you already have an online bank account that lets you set up separate pots for different goals.
+Maybe you already have an online bank account letting you set up separate pots for different goals.
 Otherwise, open a separate savings account.

 You could opt for an instant access account.
-But, if you are looking to buy in a year or two’s time, you could also look at accounts that tie up your money but offer better interest – see our guides:
+But, if you’re looking to buy in a year or two’s time, you could also look at accounts tying up your money but offer better interest – see our guides:

 Price comparison websites